Domination, fibrations and splitting: Preliminaries

 \section{Preliminaries}

 This article is concerned with geometric stability theory, and we will assume that the reader is familiar with it.
 A good reference is \cite{pillay1996geometric}.
 We will always work in a superstable theory $T$ in a countable language, which we assume eliminates imaginaries.
-We will always work inside a fixed, large satutated model $\calU \models T$, and over some fixed small set of parameters $A \subset \calU$.
+We will always work inside a fixed, large saturated model $\calU \models T$, and we assume that all parameter sets $A\subset \mathcal{U}$ are small with respect to the saturation of $\mathcal{U}$.

-As previously stated, our goal in this article is to explore the relation between two different decomposition of a type in geometric stability: its domination equivalence decomposition and its semiminimal analysis.
+As previously stated, our goal in this article is to explore the relation between two different decompositions of a type in geometric stability: its domination equivalence decomposition and its semiminimal analysis.
 We will also need various tools such as internality and orthogonality.
 We recall the relevant definitions and results here.

 We first recall the definition of domination.
-Note that we follow the convention of Pillay in \cite[Chapter 1, Section 4.3]{pillay1996differential}: what we call domination for types is also sometimes called eventual domination.
+Note that we follow the convention of Pillay in \cite[Chapter 1, Section 4.3]{pillay1996geometric}: what we call domination for types is also sometimes called eventual domination.

 \begin{definition} Let $a,b$ be some tuples, and $D$ be some set of parameters.
 We say that $a$ \emph{dominates $b$ over $D$}, and write $a \trianglerighteq_D b$, if for any set $E$, if $a \forkindep_D E$, then $b \forkindep_D E$.